y1hanh/carsties/README.md

 ## Carstie - Auction Platform
-Carstie is designed with a modern, event-driven microservices architecture to ensure scalability, resilience, and real-time auction updates.
+Carstie is a full-stack web application that lets users explore car listings, place real-time bids, and receive instant updates during live auctions.
+Built with a microservices architecture and event-driven communication, Carstie ensures a scalable and responsive experience on website.

 ## 🏗️ System Progress Overview